gom9000/kis-modular-presepe-lights/README.md

 ![image](resources/intermittence-module-schematic.jpg)

-A rectangular voltage signal, of approximately $Vout = Vcc-1.5V$, is obtained as output.
+A rectangular voltage signal of approximately $Vout = Vcc-1.5V$ is obtained as output.
 <br/>
 Circuit timing equations are: